 This graph exhibits many properties which logicians and combinatorists enjoy.
 To start with, it is \emph{universal} in that it isomorphically embeds every finite and countably infinite graph.
 It is also \emph{countably categorical}, meaning that any two countable models of the above axioms will be isomorphic.
 The graph is \emph{1-transitive} in that for any any two nodes $v_1, v_2$ there is an automorphism $\alpha$ where $\alpha(v_1)=v_2$.
 It is \emph{ultrahomogeneous}: any isomorphism between finite induced subgraphs extends to an automorphism of the whole structure.
-Analogues of these facts are proved in Proposition \ref{prop:multiprop} below.
+(Analogues of these facts are proved for a new structure, the Rado multigraph, in Proposition \ref{prop:multiprop} below.)
 The Rado graph continues to attract the attention of today's permutation group-theorists; it is known that its automorphism group is simple (in the group-theoretic sense), and satisfies the \emph{strong small-index property}.
-See \cite{C} for a recent survey of such matters.
+In \cite{C}, Cameron provides a recent survey of such matters.
 Beyond this, the Rado graph satisfies several subtler properties, notably \emph{rank-1 supersimplicity} and \emph{1-basedness}, which make it a central object of study for today's model theorists.
-See \cite{Wag} for an authoritative account of these interesting matters.
+Wagner provides an authoritative account in \cite{Wag}.